 This course aims to introduce aspects of the theory and methods used in mathematical modelling.
 The course first aims to provide an introduction to dynamical systems associated with mathematical models.
 Students will learn to construct the solution of the ordinary differential equations arising in such models and qualitatively analyse these solutions.
 The course then aims to provide an introduction to Fourier series, Fourier and Laplace transforms, including their use in simplifying and solving differential equations.

 Intended Learning Outcomes of Course

 By the end of this course, students will be able to:

-■ Analyse the stability of equilibrium points in first order autonomous differential equations and construct simple bifurcation diagrams for single-species dynamics systems.
+■ Analyse the stability of equilibrium points in first order autonomous ordinary differential equations and construct phase portraits for single dependent variable dynamical systems.

 ■ State the definitions, results and formulae presented in lectures; apply and adapt these to solve suitable problems.